-Each driver of each car entering a Championship event will be provided a copy of the current official WWSCC Standards, when he/she pays the annual Insurance Processing Fee (5.8).
-A rule book Supplement may be published annually to include such items as a schedule of events, pertinent rule/car classification changes and space to record pertinent data relating to the entered car for each Championship Autoslalom.
-Each driver is responsible for knowing his/her WWSCC Standards book and using it correctly at Championship events.
+Each driver of each car entering a Championship event will be provided access to a copy of the current official WWSCC Standards, when he/she pays the annual Insurance Processing Fee (5.8).
+A rules Supplement may be published annually to include such items as a schedule of events, pertinent rule/car classification changes and space to record pertinent data relating to the entered car for each Championship Autoslalom.
+Each driver is responsible for knowing the WWSCC Standards and using them correctly at Championship events.